Marie Laforêt

-Marie Laforêt (born Maïtena Marie Brigitte Doumenach; 5 October 1939 – 2 November 2019) was a French singer and actress, particularly well known for her work during the 1960s and 1970s.
+Marie Laforêt (born Maïtena Marie Brigitte Douménach; 5 October 1939 – 2 November 2019) was a French singer and actress, particularly well known for her work during the 1960s and 1970s.
 In 1978, she moved to Geneva, and acquired Swiss citizenship.

 Birth name

-Her first name Maïtena, which is of Basque origin, means "beloved", and is sometimes used by the inhabitants of Languedoc, especially of Pyrénées and also resembles the diminutive of the name Marie-Thérèse, "Maïthé".
+Her first name Maïtena, which is of Basque origin, means "beloved" and is sometimes used by the inhabitants of Languedoc, especially in the Pyrénées.

-Doumenach, her last name, is Catalan in origin – Domènec in Catalan.

-Her birth name Maïtena Marie Brigitte Doumenach, and her repertoire which included pieces inspired from world folklore, have led to speculation of an Armenian origin of her parents.
+Douménach, her last name, is Catalan in origin – Domènec in Catalan.
+Her birth name and her repertoire, which included pieces inspired from world folklore, have led to speculation of an Armenian origin of her parents.
 The singer herself used to define herself sometimes as "ariégeoise", i.e. from the region of Ariège in the south of France.

-Biography

-Childhood and adolescence
+Early life and education

-Marie Laforêt was born at Soulac-sur-Mer, in Médoc, in the villa "Rithé-Rilou", named after her aunt and her mother: Marie Thérèse and Marie Louise Saint Guily.
-Her father's family, Doumenach, were originally from Olette, a village in the Pyrénées Orientales, on the border of Têt.
-Her paternal great-grandfather, Louis Doumenach, led a textile factory at Lavelanet, in Ariège and his son, Charles-Joseph Doumenach, was a colonel and municipal counsellor.

-The singer's maternal grandfather built "cabanons" in the resort of Soulac-Sur-Mer, in Gironde in 1886.
-During the Second World War, the artist's father, an industry man, was captured and detained as a prisoner of war in Germany until the liberation in May 1945.
-Laforêt, her sister Alexandra and their mother knew a period of many hardships.
-At the age of three Laforêt suffered a sexual trauma which affected her for a long time.
-During the war, the Doumenachs found shelter at Cahors and in the province of their ancestors Ariège, in the village Lavelanet.
+Marie Laforêt was born on 5 October 1939 at Soulac-sur-Mer, in the Médoc region of France, to Jean Doumenach and Marie-Louise (née Saint Guily).
+Her father's family were originally from Olette, a village in the Pyrénées Orientales on the border of Têt.
+Her father was an industrialist and served in the military in World War II.
+Her paternal great-grandfather, Louis Doumenach, headed a textile factory at Lavelanet in Ariège and her uncle, Charles-Joseph Doumenach, was a colonel and municipal counsellor.
+During the Second World War, Laforêt's father was a prisoner of war in Germany until the end of the war.
+At the age of three, Laforêt suffered a sexual trauma which affected her for a long time.
+During the war, the Doumenachs found shelter at Cahors and in Lavelanet.
 After the war, the family moved to Valenciennes where the father led a factory for railway utensils.
 Later they settled in Paris.
-After becoming more religious and having considered becoming a nun, Laforêt continued her secondary studies at the Lycee La Fontaine in Paris.
+After becoming more religious and having considered becoming a nun, Laforêt continued her secondary studies at the Lycee La Fontaine and Cours Raymond Rouleau in Paris.
 There she began to show interest for the dramatic arts and her first experiences in this domain proved to be therapeutically useful for her through their cathartic effect.